schmaustech/ceph-on-hosted-cluster-blog/README.md

 kni21   4.11.2    kni21-admin-kubeconfig   Completed   True        False         The hosted control plane is available
 ~~~

-We can also validate the nodepool to confirm the desired worker node count is present:
+We can also validate the nodepool to confirm the desired worker node count of three is present.

 ~~~bash
 $ oc get nodepool -n kni21